Estimate Time9 min

 Myth #3: My ex-spouse's actions could negatively impact my Social Security benefit

 If you have an ex-spouse, you may be entitled to spousal benefits.
-If you were married for 10 consecutive years and have not remarried, and you've reached your FRA, you're entitled either to your own benefit or to 50% of your ex's Social Security benefit at full retirement age or personal insurance amount (PIA), whichever is higher.
+If you were married for 10 consecutive years and have not remarried, and you've reached your FRA, you're entitled either to your own benefit or to 50% of your ex's primary insurance amount (or PIA, their Social Security benefit at full retirement age), whichever is higher.

 If you wish to claim on your ex-spouse's benefit, make an appointment with your local SSA office and bring documents that prove the marriage and divorce.
 They will calculate your benefit options, and when you submit your claim, you'll receive the higher benefit.